Biden concedes Houthis haven’t been deterred from carrying out attacks as US launches further strikes - Boston News, Weather, Sports | WHDH 7News

-(CNN) — President Joe Biden conceded Thursday that strikes against the Iran-backed Houthis in Yemen are not deterring the groups’ attacks in the Red Sea, as the military carried out further strikes against the group in Yemen on Thursday.
+(CNN) — President Joe Biden conceded Thursday that strikes against the Iran-backed Houthis in Yemen are not deterring the groups’ attacks in the Red Sea, as the military carried out further strikes against the group in Yemen.

-The fifth US attack on Houthi assets in one week targeted a small number of anti-ship missiles that were being prepared to launch against international shipping lanes, the official said.
+The fifth US attack on Houthi assets in a week targeted a small number of anti-ship missiles that were being prepared to launch against international shipping lanes, the official said.

-The US military confirmed the most recent strikes in a statement on Thursday afternoon.
+“US Central Command forces conducted strikes on two Houthi anti-ship missiles that were aimed into the Southern Red Sea and were prepared to launch,” the US military said in a Thursday afternoon statement, confirming the most recent strikes.

-Asked at the White House if the strikes are working, the president responded: “When you say working are they stopping the Houthis?
+Asked at the White House whether the strikes are working, the president responded: “When you say working are they stopping the Houthis?
 No.”

 “Are they going to continue?
 Yes,” he added.